Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

-\begin{proof} This is \cite[§2.2]{andre_KodairaSpencerMap2017}.
-The identification can be derived by looking at the deformation of a section~$s$ of the line bundle on~$\XXg$ giving the principal polarization. \begin{inlinedetails} Precisely, if $(A, \pol)$ is a principally polarized abelian variety, and $s$ a non zero section of $\pol$, each deformation $(A_{\epsilon}, \pol_{\epsilon})$ gives a deformation $s_{\epsilon}$. \end{inlinedetails} On $\Half_g \times \C^g \to \Half_g$, we can take the theta function~$\theta$ as a section, and its deformation along~$\tau$ is given by the heat equation \cite[p.\,9]{ciliberto_ModuliSpaceAbelian2000}:
+\begin{proof} The pullback of the Kodaira--Spencer map is an isomorphism by \cite[§2.2]{andreKodairaSpencerMap2017}.
+Its expression can be obtained by looking at the deformation of a section~$s$ of the line bundle on~$\XXg$ giving the principal polarization.
+On $\Half_g \times \C^g \to \Half_g$, we can take the Riemann theta function~$\theta$ as a section, and its deformation along~$\tau$ is given by the heat equation \cite[p.\,9]{cilibertoModuliSpaceAbelian2000}:

 \end{proof}